arne-schroppe/display-list-selector/readme.md

     :is-a(Sprite)

-matches elements of type Sprite, MovieClip, or other objects that have Sprite as a super class.
+matches elements of type Sprite, MovieClip, and other objects that have Sprite as a super class.
+Please note, that the `is-a` pseudo class has a *lower* specificity than the element selector and therefore also has a lower specificity than other pseudo classes.

 ###Qualified class names